Skip to main content

 7. Take a look at the customer's finances

-All enterprises that are required to keep accounts have their accounts available digitally at datacvr.virk.dk.
-How much information is available will depend on the type of company.
-For the most part, you will be able to read the company's equity, regardless of whether it is a sole proprietorship or a large company.
-If the company's equity is very low, it may indicate that their ability to pay is low/low.
-However, a good tip is to compare the customer with other companies from the same or similar industries.
+All companies that are required to keep accounts have their accounts available digitally at datacvr.virk.dk.
+The amount of information available will depend on the type of company.
+In most cases, you will be able to see the company's equity, regardless of whether it is a sole proprietorship or a larger corporation.
+If the company's equity is very low, this may indicate that its solvency is low/poor.
+However, it is a good idea to compare the customer with other companies in the same or similar industries.

-Another ratio that I would recommend you look at is the liquidity ratio*.
-This ratio can also be used as an indicator of the company's ability to pay.
-It looks at the ratio of the company's current assets to its current liabilities (what percentage of current assets are current liabilities).
-As a rule of thumb, this should be at least 150%.
+Another key figure that I would recommend you look at is the liquidity ratio*.
+This key figure can also be used as an indicator of the company's ability to pay.
+Here, you look at the ratio between the company's current assets and its short-term debt (what percentage of current assets is represented by short-term debt).
+As a rule, this should be at least 150%.

 *Liquidity ratio = (current assets x 100) / current liabilities